 Credit: Margaret Murphy

-The Walkie-Talkie’s initial impact on its surroundings has not been limited to beauty contests and objections by heritage groups.
+The Walkie-Talkie’s negative impact on its surroundings has not been limited to beauty contests and objections by heritage groups.
 Early on, the curving glass façade had the inadvertent effect of being able to reflect and focus sunlight into an intense heat-ray directed onto the street below.
-There were reports of melted metalwork, scorched paintwork and smoking carpets, whilst smoking office workers complained about the blinding glare as they huddled together outside.
+There were reports of melting metalwork, scorched paintwork and smoking carpets, whilst smoking office workers complained about the blinding glare as they huddled together outside.

 Credit: (left) Margaret Murphy; (right) Twentieth Century Fox